Mission & Vision

 As human beings we all have been pierced by the rough edges of our own doing and the fallen world we inhabit.
 Yet in the midst of all that the presence of a compassionate God remains constant—sustaining, healing, transforming, and reassuring.
 Though this presence sometimes eludes our conscious awareness and is difficult to discern the fact remains—God’s faithful companionship never fails.

 In a lavish display of the grace and companionship of God, this compassionate presence often takes on the face of ordinary people whose accompaniment during these dark times is marked by MINDFUL ATTENTION, EMPATHIC ATTUNEMENT, and a LOVING DESIRE to relieve such suffering without imposition or intrusion.
 This commitment to “suffer with another” through concrete acts of mercy and human solidarity incarnates God’s compassionate heart in a profoundly personal and compelling manner.

-Dr. Rolf Nolasco is Professor of Counseling Psychology at Providence Theological Seminary.
-He is the author of The Contemplative Counselor: A Way of Being and Compassionate Presence: A Radical Response to Human Suffering.
-He is also a psychotherapist, retreat facilitator, spiritual mentor and guide.
+Dr. Rolf Nolasco is Professor of Pastoral Theology at Garrett-Evangelical Theological Seminary.
+He is the author of The Contemplative Counselor and Compassionate Presence: A Radical Response to Human Suffering.
+He is also a psychotherapist, retreat facilitator, spiritual mentor, and guide.